Maple Grove Township, Manistee County, Michigan

 Maple Grove Township is a civil township of Manistee County in the U.S. state of Michigan.
 The population was 1,342 at the 2020 census.
 The township is home to the village of Kaleva.

 Geography

-According to the United States Census Bureau, the township has a total area of 35.8 square miles (92.6 km2), of which 35.7 square miles (92.3 km2) is land and 0.1 square mile (0.3 km2) (0.28%) is water.
+According to the United States Census Bureau, the township has a total area of 35.8 sqmi, of which 0.2 sqmi, or 0.56%, are water.
+Bear Creek, a tributary of the Manistee River, crosses the west side of the township from north to south.
+The village of Kaleva is near the center of the township.